 The Certificate in Trauma & Spiritual Care provides working professionals in both clinical and pastoral settings with the skills needed to adequately care for and help people during life’s most difficult situations.

-Focusing on the spiritual understandings of trauma and healing, this intensive program combines crisis intervention training and trauma counseling courses to give caregivers a comprehensive set of skills to help trauma victims recover from their experiences.
+Focusing on the spiritual understandings of trauma and healing, this intensive program combines crisis intervention training and trauma counseling education to give caregivers a comprehensive set of skills to help trauma survivors recover from their experiences.

 Traumatic experiences affect people and communities in particular and complicated ways.
 In addition to physical and psychological impacts, trauma also can shatter trust and hope, which are the foundations of spirituality.